aesara-devs/aesara/doc/extending/optimization.rst

    phase.
 It is used internally by function and is rarely exposed to the end user.
-You can use it to test out optimizations, etc. if you are comfortable with it, but it is recommended to use the function frontend and to interface optimizations with :class:`optdb` (we'll see how to do that soon).
+You can use it to test out optimizations, etc. if you are comfortable with it, but it is recommended to use the function front-end and interface optimizations with :class:`optdb` (we'll see how to do that soon).

-Local optimization
+Local Optimization
 ------------------

 The local version of the above code would be the following: